sagemathinc/cocalc-doc/source/project-settings.rst

 Features and Configuration
 ###########################

-This section lets you enable or disable specific functionality for the project.
-All options are enabled by default.
+This section displays the configuration of specific functionality for the compute image for the project.
+These settings are read-only.
+They cannot be altered for the present project.

+If a feature or formatter is disabled, that means the compute image does not support them.
+It may be that you are using a custom or outdated image (see :ref:`Software Environment <software-environment>` below), or that you are using a :doc:`docker-image` that was built without that feature or formatter.

 .. image:: img/project-settings/feat-config.png
     :width: 50%